netscaler/netscaler-observability-exporter/deployment/README.md

 This topic provides information on how to deploy Citrix Observability Exporter using Kubernetes YAML files.
 <!---
-You can deploy Citrix Observability Exporter using Kubernetes YAML files or using Helm charts.
+You can deploy Citrix Observability Exporter using Kubernetes YAML files.
 -->

 Based on your Citrix ADC deployment, you can use Citrix Observability Exporter to export metrics and transactions from Citrix ADC CPX, MPX, or VPX.